-EcW1.2 1 - Former Hoover Factory Car Park
+EcW1.1 - Former Hoover Factory Car Park

-This 1.5 hectare site is situated in the Hoover Strategic Regeneration Area and is allocated for B1, B2 and B8 uses.
+This 1.5 hectare site is situated in the Hoover Strategic Regeneration Area (HSRA) and is allocated for B1(b), B1(c), B2 and B8 uses.
 The site is currently owned by the Hoover Candy Group.
 The site lies immediately to the North of existing industrial units at Triangle Business Park.